tkeel-io/tkeel-interface/tool/README.md

-# tkeel-tool
+# artisan (tkeel-tool)

-tkeel-tool is a development tool for tKeel developers, which facilitates the rapid generation of framework code.
+The artisan is a development tool for tKeel developers, which facilitates the rapid generation of framework code.

 ## Getting Started
 ### Required